uc-cdis/gen3-helm/docs/external_secrets.md

         # What Kubernetes secret to create from the secret pulled from Secrets Manager.
         name: audit-g3auto
         creationPolicy: Owner
-      dataFrom:
-      - extract:
+      data:
-          # The name of the secret pull from Secrets Manager
+      # the key inside the new Kubernetes secret
+      - secretKey: audit-service-config.yaml
+          remoteRef:
+          #name of secret in secrets manager
           key: {{include "audit-g3auto" .}}
     ```